threeport/threeport/docs/docs/machine/machine-intro.md

 on the first successful connection and stores it for subsequent identity verification.

-An instance can also carry the region, the network and the subnet.
-Those three cannot change after create.
+An instance that a provider will provision also carries the region, the network, the subnet and a resource inventory.
+Region, network and subnet cannot change after create.
 A definition with an infrastructure provider requires the instance region at create.

 ## Next Steps

-Threeport currently supports importing machines that have already been deployed by registering an existing SSH-reachable host as a Machine Runtime Instance.
-Provisioning new hosts via Threeport is not yet supported.
+You can still import a machine that is already SSH-reachable by creating an instance with a credential and no location fields.
+A definition that names an infrastructure provider is the path for a provider to provision the host.
+Deleting that instance deletes the provider machine and waits until it is gone.

 Once a host is registered, see the [Machine Workloads introduction](machine-workload-intro.md) to define and deploy workloads on